wendy66879/ACC102-TRACK2/README.md

 3. Open wrds_financial_data.ipynb
 4. Run all cells to reproduce analysis and charts

-##8.
-Limitations & Future Improvements
+## 8. Limitations & Future Improvements
-Limitations
+1.Limitations
 The analysis is based solely on annual financial data, which fails to capture short-term quarterly fluctuations, seasonal business cycles, and timely market responses.
 The calculation of financial ratios (e.g., ROE) uses simplified total equity without adjusting for average equity, which may reduce the accuracy of profitability evaluation.
 The study focuses only on Apple Inc. without comparing it with industry peers, lacking a benchmark to evaluate relative performance.
-Future Improvements
+2.Future Improvements
 Incorporate quarterly financial data to track finer-grained trends and short-term operational changes.
 Refine ratio calculations with more precise accounting metrics (e.g., average equity for ROE) to improve analytical accuracy.
 Add peer company comparison (e.g., Samsung, Microsoft) to provide industry-relative insights into competitive advantages.